 RETLW Return literal to W

 Syntax: [label] RETLW k

 Operands: 0 ≤ k ≤ 255

-Operation: $\begin{array}{l} k \rightarrow (W), \\ (TOS) \rightarrow PC, \end{array}$
+Operation: $k \rightarrow (W),$ (TOS) \rightarrow PC,

-Status Affected: None
+Status Affected: None None

-Description: The W register is loaded w The program counter is loa This is a 2-cycle instruction vith the 8-bit literal 'k'. aded from the top of the n. e stack (the return addr ess).
+Description: The W register is loaded with the 8-bit literal 'k'.
+The program counter is loaded from the top of the stack (the return address).
+This is a two-cycle instruction.

 Words: 1

 Cycles: 2